 4) Copy the “AUTHTOKEN” field and log into TeamSupport (with an Admin rights user account).

 Go to the Admin tab and select the Integration tab at the top.
-Expand the “Zoho Reports” section and you should see the fields that need to be filled out as in the screenshot below:
+Expand the “Zoho Reports” section.
+Copy the value into the Zoho Reports Authentication Token and the Confirm Zoho Reports Authentication Token fields as shown below:

 Within about 15 minutes the initial data should be loaded into your Zoho account and you will be ready to create graphs and reports in Zoho Reports.